vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/products/reordering_rules.rst

 Set a preferred route for reordering
 ====================================

-Odoo allows for multiple routes to be selected under the :guilabel:`Inventory` tab on each product form.
+Leansoft allows for multiple routes to be selected under the :guilabel:`Inventory` tab on each product form.
 For instance, it is possible to select both :guilabel:`Buy` and :guilabel:`Manufacture`, thus enabling the functionality of both routes.

-Odoo also enables users to set a preferred route for a product's reordering rule.
+Leansoft also enables users to set a preferred route for a product's reordering rule.
 This is the route that the rule defaults to if multiple are selected.
 To select a preferred route, begin by navigating to :menuselection:`Inventory --> Configuration --> Reordering Rules`.